One of the major deciders in business success is the “soft” but indispensable skill of negotiation.

-It’s no wonder, then, that the top MBA programs see thousands of applications every year from business professionals hoping to improve on their negotiation skills.
+It’s no wonder, then, that the top MBA programs see thousands of applications every year from business professionals hoping to improve their negotiation skills.

 Northwestern Kellogg School of Management